 Travelers flock to Europe because of all the beautiful cities within close proximity of each other.
-Paris, Rome, Prague, Berlin, Amsterdam, all these incredible places attract tourists from all over the world, and these famous cities are absolutely worth a trip.

 But for those adventurous souls who crave to explore the unknown and discover the hidden gems of Europe, here are some cities around the continent that are often overlooked by tourists.

 This adorable Baltic city is overflowing with eccentric colorful buildings laced with quirky decorations.
 The Daugava River cuts through the city, circling around the city’s humble parks, historical monuments and Central Food Market.

 The uniqueness of Riga stems from its magnificent architecture, and the powerful forms of Art Nouveau-inspired buildings cluster around Albert Street.

 During the winter, the precious city looks like the inside of snow globe, with the fluffy snowflakes layering themselves on top of the gingerbread-like houses and covering the rows of Christmas trees.

 2. Oban, Scotland

 Located on the western side of Scotland, Oban is a quiet port town where ferries constantly come and go to connect people to the islands of the Inner Hebrides.

 Loads of amazing, locally-run bed and breakfasts are scattered throughout the town to give visitors a pleasant stay, and the cozy atmosphere of the area creates inevitable feelings of comfort and happiness.

 Be sure to try the local cuisine, which includes lots of fresh fish, buttery shortbread, and traditional Scottish whiskey.
 Eeusk is a great restaurant overlooking the harbor, which is a bit expensive but offers delicious, high-quality food.